pantsel/konnect-portal-ops-cli/README.md

 This script is a command-line tool designed to perform various operations on **Konnect Dev Portals**, such as publishing, deprecating, unpublishing, or deleting API products and their versions based on OpenAPI Specification (OAS) files.

+The script requires Konnect Developer Portals to be set up and pre-configured.
+It uses the Konnect APIs to interact with the portals and perform API Product related operations.

 ## Disclaimer

 Heads up!
 This script is still a work in progress, so some features might not be fully supported yet.
 Feel free to give it a try, but please use it responsibly.
 If something doesn’t work as expected, let us know—or better yet, contribute!